abee008/jquery-bootstrap-slider/README.md

 ## What I'vde done

 I grabbed the latest code jQuery UI 1.9.1 and jQuery 1.8.2.
 I followed the examples in [jQuery UI slider](http://jqueryui.com/slider/).
-Now everything works fine.
+It seemed easily to be figured out.Now everything works fine.

+Demo is available in [http://storage.logicmd.net/slider/index.html](http://storage.logicmd.net/slider/index.html).

 Enjoy~

 ## TODO

 * There is a yellow selection border in webkit browser.
 Trying to remove in next release.

 ------------

 ##jQuery UI Bootstrap